Find Trade Colleges

 • Deputy Sheriff, Building Guard

 There were about 684,200 jobs for Sheriff or Deputy Sheriff in 2016 (in the United States).
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 47,700 new jobs for Sheriff or Deputy Sheriff by 2026.
-The BLS estimates 49,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 49,500 job openings in this field each year.

 undefined